Subodh-Chandra-Shil/Software-Development/Web Development/1. React/1. Full React/README.md

 1. Avoid using useRef to show some value in UI, so don't useRefValue.current to show vlaues in UI.

 > # ```Context API```

+A react app (or any frontend architecture) always has the concept of components that are similar in look different in data.
+As for React the data is here may be passed via props.
+Suppose we have a parent component containing one or more child components, that child component may have it's child and so forth.
+If we would like to pass data from a parent to a child then we need to pass the props all the way down to that inner or child component, this is called the props drilling.

+### Drawbacks of **props drilling**
+1. Context API solves the props drilling problem in a React app.
+When the component tree is big or deepness is huge and we want to pass data using props to a child placed deep then it creates complexity and refactoring in the component tree or debugging becomes more of a headache.
+Context API creates a centralized route to pass data from the parent to any level of the child component.

+### Folder steup
+- Create a store folder to store context files.
+-

+### Usecase
+1. To avoid props drilling complexity.
+2. To globally share states that may be used by multiple components.

 ### **"_redirects" file**